Historic old Jeddah awaits life-saving restoration

 "Here in the kingdom there was a lack of awareness and appreciation for heritage and we have, in ignorance, destroyed many sites including Old Riyadh ... but thank goodness we have passed that stage," said Ali al-Ghabban, the Vice-President of Antiquities and Museums at the Supreme Commission for Tourism and Antiquities, a government department.

-They point to the investment of at least $133 million in preserving Diriyah and compare it unfavorably with the continuing neglect of cultural sites in their cities.
+They point to the investment of at least $133 million in preserving Diriyah and compare it unfavourably with the continuing neglect of cultural sites in their cities.

 Amir defended the central government's priorities, however.